Vizzuality/rwanda-carbon/README.md

 5. (Optional) Configure your editor to “format [code] on save” with ESLint and Prettier **(1)**
 6. Use the correct Node.js version for this app by running `nvm use`; if you didn't install NVM (step 2), then manually install the Node.js version described in `.nvmrc`
 7. Install the dependencies: `yarn`
-8. Create a `.env` file at the root of the project by copying `.env.sample` and giving a value for each of the variables (see next section for details)
+8. Run the server: `yarn dev`
-9. Run the server: `yarn dev`
+9. Run storybook if you want to visualize the components: `yarn storybook:dev`

 You can access a hot-reloaded version of the app on [http://localhost:3000](http://localhost:3000).